Research on Failed Marriages

 1. Harsh Startup

 Gottman says that 96% of the time, the way a conversation begins, is the way it ends.
-If a conversation gets underway with a barrage of criticism or unbridled contempt, it has been hampered by a “harsh start-up.”
-Harsh start-ups are such reliable predictors of failed communication that most elude a positive outcome within three minutes.
+If a conversation gets underway with a barrage of criticism or unbridled contempt, it has probably been hampered by a “harsh start-up.”
+Harsh start-ups are such a reliable predictor of communication failure, that most of these conversations escalate within three minutes.
+Use a softened start-up instead.

 2. The Four Horsemen